How To Create The Perfect Business Plan In 12 Steps

 - First and foremost, it is a tool for decision-making for potential investors, lenders, and stakeholders.
 Essentially, the plan acts as a set of guidelines that provide insight into the key elements that define a newly established or existing business, such as policies, staffing needs, marketing efforts, objectives, financial allocations, etc.

-- It analyses overly optimistic assumptions entrepreneurs make regarding long-term strategies and future economic scenarios.
+- It analyses entrepreneurs' overly optimistic assumptions regarding long-term strategies and future economic scenarios.

 - The plan is an incentive to constantly review these decisions and ensure they are up-to-date with current market trends.